-Collecting leads is the first stage of Lifecycle Marketing, which is the process of sharing the right content, communication, and experiences with your audience as they transition from prospects to customers to brand ambassadors, that will launch your journey to growth.
+Collecting leads is the first stage of Lifecycle Automation, which is the process of sharing the right content, communication, and experiences with your audience as they transition from prospects to customers to brand ambassadors, that will launch your journey to growth.

 There are several strategic methods to assist in targeting, attracting and capturing customers based on current customer data and other statistics including age, gender, location, etc.